 I have 5 kids – that’s FIVE kids to help choose the right classes in high school, 5 kids to prep for the ACT and SAT, 5 kids to help write college application essays.
 I wonder how they’ll choose a college (or, realistically–many colleges) to apply for, what grades they’ll get, and what majors they will eventually pick.

-This past week, I was introduced to a new online education resource for parents and children called Noodle.org.
-Noodle.org is life-long education search engine that provides users with free access to education information, interactive learning tools, education-related articles and videos.
+This past week, I was introduced to a new online education resource for parents and children called Noodle.com.
+Noodle.com is life-long education search engine that provides users with free access to education information, interactive learning tools, education-related articles and videos.
 Noodle was created in 2011 by a powerhouse team of education innovators from The Princeton Review, 2U, Kaplan, Kumon and Colloquy.
 The company has been recognized by Forbes Magazine, as “one of the 6 fastest growing tech companies” and hailed by Mashable, as “one of the 5 startups transforming online education.”

-I decided to give Noodle.org’s college search a try for my oldest daughter.
-We answered a few easy questions (her GPA, interests, how many AP and honors classes she’s taken, preferences for location or size of school, etc) and Noodle.org supplied us with a list of colleges that would be a good fit for her.
-I was thrilled that her number 1 choice for college was Noodle.org’s first choice for her – a 90% match (to tell the truth, she only wants to go to one school–to follow in mine and her dad’s footsteps).
+I decided to give Noodle.com’s college search a try for my oldest daughter.
+We answered a few easy questions (her GPA, interests, how many AP and honors classes she’s taken, preferences for location or size of school, etc) and Noodle.com supplied us with a list of colleges that would be a good fit for her.
+I was thrilled that her number 1 choice for college was Noodle.com’s first choice for her – a 90% match (to tell the truth, she only wants to go to one school–to follow in mine and her dad’s footsteps).
 At least we know she’s made a good choice.

 In addition to the college finder tool, users can search colleges, graduate programs and K-12 schools, find study abroad programs, identify the best local tutors and test prep programs, search for a guidance counselor or education consultant, and access hundreds of thousands of free learning materials.